|Best overall home security system||SimpliSafe 9 Piece Wireless Home Security System||Check Price||

 Smart Home Automation

-While some systems are meant to put the control entirely in your hands, others offer connection to outside, professional monitoring services.
+While some surveillance equipment systems are meant to put the control entirely in your hands, others offer connection to outside, professional monitoring services.
 These can alert you if there is a potential break-in or another incident, and in some cases can even contact local emergency services.
+The one caveat here is that these systems will likely require additional fees for their services.

 Most of the smart home-enabled security systems have some kind of app functionality, which allows you to remotely control your cameras, lights, and sensors through your smartphone.
 It’s not only convenient, but the instant connection can also make signing up for an outside monitoring service (which carries monthly or yearly subscription fees) unnecessary.
 So it can be a cost-saving measure as well.